e2tha-e/template-engine-comparison/README.md

 pattern type.
 The second test has seven.
 These tests don't just include partials from top down.
 There are some blocks which include partials from pattern types higher up, which in turn continue the downward course of inclusion.
-Parameterized logic pervents these circular execution paths from being infinite.
+Parameterized logic prevents these circular execution paths from being infinite.

 ### Benchmarks